thevoidop/eternalBot/README.md

 - **Keepalive Functionality**: Ensures the bot remains active and responsive.
 - **User Interactions**: Handles various user interactions seamlessly.

+## Commands

+- roastme: Roasts the hell out of you with some nsfw comments
+- getweather - Gets the weather details of the entered city/place
+- rolldice - Simulates rolling of a dice for you
+- tictactoe - Allows you to play a game of TicTacToe.
+You can challenge others or play against AI.

 ## Installation

 To get started with EternalBot, follow these steps: